fly2coder/taiko-smart/README.md

 - You can request Sepolia ETH - https://taiko.xyz/docs/guides/receive-tokens#receive-sepolia-eth from the faucet and then use the bridge - https://taiko.xyz/docs/guides/bridge-tokens to send testnet ETH to Taiko.
 - You have the private key to the account with testnet ETH on Taiko.

+## Additional Remix prerequisites
+- You have setup your wallet - https://taiko.xyz/docs/guides/setup-your-wallet to connect to the relevant testnets.

+## Steps